email: roadarch@outlook.com

 The King Pin Lanes sign originally had neon.
 This photo is from 2005.
 By 2014, the sign had been repainted with less detail.
 It is now brown and cream.
 For more, see this website. [map]

-The Bowl-Mor Lanes sign appear to be from the 1950s or 1960s.
+The Bowl-Mor Lanes sign appears to be from the 1950s or 1960s.
 It was repainted around 2016.
 The top panel no longer has neon and now reads "Jax Grille".
 The "Lanes" part of the sign has been covered with a non-neon panel which now reads "Streator". [map]

 More Illinois: